DataDog/dd-trace-java/docs/reactor/README.md

 ### A more complex scenario

-`ContextWrite` can be called several time in the chain in order to change the active span that will be propagated.
+`ContextWrite` can be called several times in the chain in order to change the active span that will be propagated.
 In fact, generally speaking, when a span is put in the context, it will be propagated by all the upstream publishers that will have visibility to that reactor context.